Reporting Pollution - PD Dispatch Line - 964-0200

 Storm Water Resource Planning

 Project submittals will be evaluated based on their potential to decrease pollutants entering water bodies, storm water capture, reuse, and regional watershed impacts.
-Example projects could include trash capture devices, Low Impact Development, streambed or habitat restoration, ground water recharge, etc.
+Example projects could include trash capture devices, Low Impact Development, streambed or habitat restoration, ground water recharge, etc. You can help in the SWRP process by submitting projects for evaluation in the SWRP, helping us prioritize potential projects and provide feedback on the SWRP!
+The final 2018 SWRP is now posted.

 Timely reliable information is necessary to predict the timing and location where dumped materials will re-emerge which provides an opportunity to apprehend the materials (and/or suspects) and thereby minimize the extent to which pollution of the storm drain inlets affects aquatic ecosystems in Pudding Creek, Noyo River, coastal wetlands, and the Pacific Ocean.